ebemunk/blog/content/post/2019-01-05-plane-crashes.md

 How does damage and fate of the airplane correlate?

-Which phase causes most damage (Phase vs Damage)

 <div id="viz-damage-matrix"></div>

 ## Histogram of Fatalities

 What is the most common number of fatalities in a crash?

-(make separate bar for 0 to highlight safety)

 <div id="fat-hist"></div>